Wayne-HJ/website-backend/README.md

 [Chinese(中文)](README_CN.md)
 ## Project Features

-- The project is based on the personal blog of Feng Yu and Yu, and is further developed.
+- The project is based on the personal blog of Feng Yu, and is further developed.
 - The front-end design is inspired by "Butterfly" in "Hexo", which is beautiful, concise, and has a responsive user experience.
 - The back-end design is inspired by "element-admin" with a sidebar, historical tags, and automatically generated breadcrumbs.
 - Markdown editor for easy writing.